Aegiq/lightworks/.github/pull_request_template.md

 # Summary

-This template is primarily intended for Releases, provide a summary here.
+Provide a summary of the PR

 ## Full list of changes

-- List of all changes included, ideally linking to PRs.
+- List of all changes included, ideally linking to other relevant PRs if applicable.